zuri-lang/zurilang.org/src/standard/url.md

 - **username**:

-  Username information for authentication are sometimes embeded in urls.
+  Username information for authentication are sometimes embedded in urls.
 When such information exist, this property holds the information

 - **password**:

-  Password information for authentication are sometimes embeded in urls.
+  Password information for authentication are sometimes embedded in urls.
 When such information exist, this property holds the information

 - **has\_slash**: